robertaffinest/WearableDataAnalysis/README.md

-# Human Activity Recognition Using Smartphone Data
+## Peer-graded Assignment: Getting and Cleaning Data Course Project

-This project aims to demonstrate the ability to collect, clean, and analyze a dataset derived from accelerometer data collected by the Samsung Galaxy S smartphone.
+The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+The dataset is derived from accelerometer data collected by the Samsung Galaxy S smartphone.
 The goal is to create a tidy dataset that can be used for further analysis and insights into human activities.

 ## Repository Contents